-- One of the most innovative play structures I’ve ever experienced – high off the ground but feels safe with no gaps or openings for kids to fall
+I love that the main playground is high off the ground but feels safe with no gaps or openings for kids to fall.

-- The newer structure is so large and the entrances so few – you may find yourself running laps AROUND the entire structure to keep up with toddlers taking shortcuts to slides through the center
+The bigger structure is so large and the entrances so few – you may find yourself running laps AROUND the entire structure to keep up with toddlers taking shortcuts to slides through the center

 - Picnic area on a grassy hill equipped with one barbecue and 3 picnic tables